Army MOS 18x: Your Fast Track to Special Forces

 Direct Action

-Precision shooting, demolitions, and airborne infiltration are some key skills you’ll hone.
-You’ll learn to plan and execute complex assaults using limited resources in hostile environments.
+You will learn to meticulously plan and execute complex assaults using limited resources in hostile settings.

 Counterinsurgency and Counterterrorism

-Your training will cover strategies for combating insurgent and terrorist groups.
-This includes gathering human intelligence, identifying threats, and conducting targeted operations to disrupt enemy networks.
+Key tasks involve gathering human intelligence, pinpointing threats, and conducting targeted operations to disrupt enemy networks.

 Reconnaissance and Surveillance